ChessRecord/chessrecord.github.io/README.md

 6. **Create a Pull Request**.

 ## 📜 License
-This website is licensed under the [CC BY-ND 4.0 License](https://creativecommons.org/licenses/by-nd/4.0/).
+This website is licensed under a **custom All Rights Reserved license**.
-You may use and share the site, but **modifications and redistributions are not allowed**.
+You may **view and use** the site for personal, non-commercial purposes, but
+**modifications, redistributions, forks, or rehosting are strictly prohibited**.
+Pull requests are welcome for suggestions only — accepted contributions become part of the project under this license.

 ---